 Since it was initiated in 2010, over 15 graduates have progressed through the scheme to become qualified engineers within PDi.
 Several have progressed to senior engineering positions within the organisation.

-Our next Graduate intake will begin in Summer 2020 with applications being reviewed from January 2020.
+Our next Graduate intake will begin in Summer 2020 with applications currently being reviewed .

-Should you wish to apply for PDi’s Graduate training programme, please submit a copy of your CV and covering letter to email@example.com and we will keep it on file safely until next year.
+Please click below to view the full job description.
+Should you wish to apply for PDi’s Graduate training programme, please submit a copy of your CV and covering letter to email@example.com

 In addition to graduate training PDi also run a successful student placement programme.
 If you would like to enquire about student placements with PDi please contact firstname.lastname@example.org.